privacyguides/privacyguides.org/docs/real-time-communication.en.md

     **Element** is the reference client for the [Matrix](https://matrix.org/docs/guides/introduction) protocol, an [open standard](https://matrix.org/docs/spec) for secure decentralized real-time communication.

-    Messages and files shared in private rooms (those which require an invite) are by default E2EE as are 1 to 1 voice and video calls.
+    Messages and files shared in private rooms (those which require an invite) are by default E2EE as are one to one voice and video calls.

     [:octicons-home-16: Homepage](https://element.io/){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://element.io/privacy){ .card-link title="Privacy Policy" }